jasonjmcghee/WebMCP/README.md

 ## More Info About How It Works

+The bridge between the MCP client and the website is a localhost-only (not accessible to requests outside your computer) websocket server.
+Because it is configured to allow requests from your local web browser, authentication / token exchange is required, in case you visit a website attempting to abuse this.

+_Ideally the web browser itself would have an explicit permission for this, like webcam or microphone use._

 1. The MCP client connects to the `/mcp` path using the server token from `.env` (auto-generated)
 2. The server generates a registration token (instigated via the built-in mcp tool by a model or the `--new` command)
 3. Web clients connect to the `/register` endpoint with this token and its domain.